pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 The VM allows the execution of [scripts](#Binary-Format).
-A script is a Move function declared in a `script` block that performs calls into the Aptos Framework to accomplish a logical transaction.
+A script is a Move function declared in a `script` block that performs calls into the Pont Framework to accomplish a logical transaction.
 A script is not saved in storage and it cannot be invoked by other scripts or modules.